Docs

 }

-The output shows the solverStatus is SOLVING COMPLETED.
+The output shows the solverStatus is SOLVING_COMPLETED.

 modelOutput contains the solution for the dataset.